ceaser/gitops/README.md

 This README will guide you through installation and local testing with Kind and Minikube and provide an overview of Flux and its common commands.

+## What is GitOps
+GitOps is a way to do Continuous Delivery.
+It works by using Git as a source of truth for declarative infrastructure instead of an imperative paradigm that rely on the execution of a script, which can leave the infrastructure in an unknown state over time.
+In short, this means using `git push` instead of `kubectl apply/delete` or `helm install/upgrade`.

+## What is Progressive Delivery
+Progressive delivery is an umbrella term for advanced deployment patterns like canaries, feature flags and A/B testing.
+Progressive delivery techniques are used to reduce the risk of introducing a new software version in production.

 ## Flux Workflow
 [Flux](https://fluxcd.io/) takes instructions from Git, the single source of truth.
 Users create Git commits and push them to a repository Flux is monitoring.
 The Git repository Flux is monitoring is configured in Kubernetes using a [GitRepository](https://fluxcd.io/flux/components/source/gitrepositories/) Custom Resource, which is a [Source Controller](https://fluxcd.io/flux/components/source/).